MESAHub/mesa/notes/eos_composition_partials_implementation_progress.md

 composition coordinates used by the star equations.
 The production cell path now uses a row-scoped cheaper wrapper that asks the EOS only for \texttt{lnPgas} and \texttt{lnE} composition rows.
-The implicit Brunt path defaults to the same finite two-composition pressure difference as the ordinary Brunt path for the stored value.
+The implicit Brunt path defaults to the linearized EOS-partial contraction for the stored value.
 The dev
 \texttt{implicit\_diffusion\_use\_brunt\_finite\_difference\_value} star_job
-control can instead make the stored value use the linearized EOS-partial contraction.
+control can instead make the stored value use the same finite two-composition pressure difference as the ordinary Brunt path.
 In both modes, one face EOS partial call supplies the linearized derivative coefficient.
 The two-point Gauss composition-path average is available behind the dev
 \texttt{implicit\_diffusion\_use\_brunt\_gauss\_path} star_job control and
 changes that derivative coefficient, not the stored Brunt value.
 The Brunt wrapper only requests \texttt{chiT,chiRho} composition rows when the optional
 \texttt{d\_sigma/dX} Jacobian block is enabled.
+In the MESA II notation (Paxton et al. 2013, arXiv:1301.0319), the default stored-value branch is the Eq.
+(6) standard Ledoux sum evaluated with EOS composition partials, while the finite-difference toggle uses the Eq.
+(8) New Ledoux value.
+Eq.
+(5) shows where \(B\) enters \(N^2\), and Eq.
+(7) is the formal directional derivative connecting the two forms.
 The cell-centered star EOS composition-partial call now reuses the composition moments already computed by \texttt{micro:do\_eos\_for\_cell}.
 The new
 \texttt{eosDT\_get\_dxa\_rows\_with\_moments} wrapper builds the raw moment